NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

 Caching can be implemented to some extent without users noticing.
 However, the best performance gains can only be realized by accepting that some users may not see the most recent version of certain data immediately after it is published.
 The challenge arises when clients are instructed to store and reuse a response until a certain expiration time without contacting the server; it can be difficult to inform them of updates that occur before that expiration.

-As a result, caching decisions cannot be made solely by developers without input from the product owner.
-It is important for both developers and product owners to understand the level of cache control achievable with web technologies in order to make informed decisions regarding the various resources on their websites and applications.
+As a result, caching decisions should not be made by developers alone; input from the product owner is crucial.
+Both developers and product owners need to understand the level of cache control that web technologies offer and what is acceptable for different types of resources on their websites and applications to implement effective caching.

 ### HTTP caching

-To support [caching requirements](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching), the HTTP protocol provides a range of [standard headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers), including:
+To support [caching requirements](https://developer.mozilla.org/en-US/docs/Web/HTTP/Caching), the HTTP protocol provides a range of [standard headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers).
+For example:

-- Response [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) headers allow servers to tell clients and intermediary caches when they can cache and reuse server’s responses, and for how long,
+- Response [Cache-Control](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control) headers allow servers to tell clients and intermediary caches when they can store and reuse server’s responses, and for how long,
 - Request Cache-Control headers allow clients to ask intermediary caches to reach to the origin server to get fresher content,
 - Other response headers such as `Last-Modified` and `ETag` and request headers such as `If-Modified-Since` and `If-None-Match` allow implementing [conditional requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Conditional_requests) as we will see shortly.